gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ### Modifier keys

-The same side keys as the layer key (RSE or LWR) feature the modifier keys on the home row, on every layer below Base.
+Modifier keys are on the same side as the layer key (RSE or LWR) on the home row, on every layer below Base.
 This reduces finger contortion when chording with modifiers.
-Hyper and Meh keys are not real modifiers but chords of normal modifiers -- Hyper is ever modifier key, and Meh is every key except shift.
+Hyper and Meh keys are not real modifiers but chords of normal modifiers -- Hyper is every modifier key, and Meh is every key except shift.
 These are rarely used by existing keyboard shortcuts in any OS.
-Hyper calls Alfred and Meh calss Rectangle, a window manager.
-Infrequent layer keys are also avaliable on the bottom row.
+Hyper calls Alfred and Meh calls Rectangle, a window manager.
+Infrequent layer keys are also available on the bottom row.

 ## LWR

 Lower contains a number pad that uses the typical number row keys.
 The shifted versions are above.
 Some shifted keys have been modified from normal JIS to reduce redundancy.

 |•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|